2023 MED QSR WEB SITE INDEX

 TR 61.534 742.18 87.7 10.6 1.7

-148. Besides freshwater withdrawals, a total of 6 billion m3 of treated wastewater is used across the region, primarily in Egypt, Spain, Israel, France and Greece.
+146. Besides freshwater withdrawals, a total of 6.6 billion m3 of treated wastewater is used across the region, primarily in Egypt, Spain, Israel, France and Greece.
 Israel is the leader among the SEMCs when it comes to reuse of treated wastewater (with a rate of over 85% of collected wastewater).
-Among the EU Mediterranean countries, Cyprus and Malta are the most advanced with 90% and 60% of their treated wastewater reused (UNEP/ MAP and Plan Bleu, 2020, based on IPEMED, 2019).
+Among the EU Mediterranean countries, Cyprus and Malta are the most advanced with 90% and 60% of their treated wastewater reused (UNEP/ MAP and Plan Bleu 2020; IPEMED 2019).

-152. Freshwater abstractions in catchments may result in diversions and reductions in freshwater flow, alterations of timing and rates of flow to estuarine and coastal systems, and/or adverse water quality conditions with major changes in nutrient loading.
+150. Freshwater abstractions in catchments may result in diversions and reductions in freshwater flow, alterations of timing and rates of flow to estuarine and coastal systems, and/or adverse water quality conditions with major changes in nutrient loading.
 This can affect sediment loads, pH, temperature, salinity, clarity, oceanography and nutrients.
-The effects of such changes can include mortality, changes in growth and development, and in some cases movement of organisms (Gillanders & Kingsford, 2002).
+The effects of such changes can include mortality, changes in growth and development, and in some cases movement of organisms (Gillanders and Kingsford 2002).

 Wastewater and waste disposal